');

 About Louisville, NE

-Louisville is a small community in Nebraska with a population of 1,393 residents.
-The median household income is $97,115 per year, which is above the national average.
-The median age in Louisville is 39.4 years.
+Louisville is a small town located in Nebraska with a population of 1,393 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $97,115 per year, which is 29% above the national median of $75,149.
+The median age of 39.4 years is close to the US median age of 38.9 years.

 How Louisville Ranks in Nebraska